-With its Zapatista coffee, anarchist literature on sale and music playlist constrained by nothing save the Creative Commons License, it’s not easy to misunderstand To Pagaki’s (Greek for “the bench” named after the one which comfortably sits right outside its premises) radical political inclinations.
+With its Zapatista coffee, anarchist literature on sale and music playlist constrained by nothing save the Creative Commons License, it’s not easy to misunderstand To Pagaki’s (Greek for “the bench” named after the one which comfortably sits right outside its premises) radical political leanings.

 My personal favourite would have to be their Zeos unpasteurised beer (don’t be scared, it’s good!), a rarity you can find in only a handful of places in Athens.
-1L for €6.50 is happy hour stuff for most other places.
-Why not check out a vegan platter for €4 on the side?
+1L for €7 is almost happy hour stuff for most other places.
+Why not check out a vegan platter for €4.50 on the side?

 One last piece of advice: avoid going there in the later hours of the afternoon, for the sun is hidden behind the tall buildings standing on the sides of the pedestrian zone and it can get chilly and dark – unless you go there to enjoy it at night of course!